For Sales: +1-754-258-7670

 The React team has recently announced a new feature known as React Server Components (RSCs) that offers tremendous benefits to developers.
 RSCs allow developers to create components that do not run or render strictly on the client, but rather on the server.
 In short, RSCs allow developers to create components of their UI that do not need client-side interactivity and to render those components server-side, providing only the final HTML to the browser.

 RSCs were originally proposed in 2020, and their use of server-based rendering to present data is being adopted from frameworks like Next.js.
-RSCs are intended to lower JavaScript bundle size and load time, and to simplify the complexities of dealing with data fetching logic.
+RSCs are intended to reduce JavaScript bundle size and load time and simplify data-fetching logic.
 By introducing server-based components and rendering, developers can offload work from the client to the server and create responsive applications that perform better on slow networks and on weaker devices.

-When combined with React Server Components in Next.js projects, this paradigm shift in development has the potential to change how we build full-stack applications in React.
+When combined with React Server Components in Next.js projects, this paradigm shift in development could change how we build full-stack applications in React.
 Most intriguing about React Server Components is that RSCs were built with the idea that they could reside side-by-side with client components, adding the ability to adopt this architecture incrementally.

 Why Do We Need Server Components?